 May arrive after a Gory Discretion Shot, as a sort of Subversion though this is by no means necessary.
 More often there's no clue given that anyone on the team that thinks they won is hurt beforehand.
 May very well be used in an example of Not Quite Saved Enough.

-See also Gun Struggle and Bullet Holes and Revelations.
+See also Gun Struggle, Bullet Holes and Revelations, and Diagonal Cut.
 Some forms of Robotic Reveal subvert this trope - the robot, of course, does not die from their 'mortal' wound.

 Compare Almost Dead Guy, Secret Stab Wound, After-Action Healing Drama, Zombie Infectee (where the injured party deliberately hides that they've received a wound, rather than the author/director hiding it from the audience), and Game-Breaking Injury (where it's specifically the Hero who receives a significant - though not necessarily mortal - wound).